Unlimited PTO: Pros and Cons That Every HR Specialist Should Know

 This way, you’d be able to keep the needle moving, and your absence wouldn’t affect the company’s workflows.

-Plus, an unlimited PTO policy doesn’t completely liberate employees to be absent from work whenever they feel like it, as you technically request a PTO, and your request can either be approved or rejected by the supervisor.
+Plus, an unlimited vacation policy doesn’t completely liberate employees to be absent from work whenever they feel like it, as you technically request a PTO, and your request can either be approved or rejected by the supervisor.

-Pros of Having an Unlimited PTO Policy
+Pros of Having an Unlimited PTO PolicyPros of Having an Unlimited PTO Policy

 There are a number of benefits to having an unlimited PTO policy for your employees.
 Here are a few important ones worth considering: